Skip to content

 4. Implement optimizations:

-• Restructuring database tables if the current structure is causing performance issues.
+• Restructure tables if the schema itself is causing performance issues.

-• Monitor the JDBC History in FusionReactor again.
+• Re-run the query and check JDBC History again.

-• Compare the duration of the transaction before and after your changes.
-You should see a significant reduction in execution time.
+• Compare duration before and after your changes.

-• Configure Crash Protection alerts in FusionReactor to notify you if SQL queries exceed определенные thresholds in the future.
-This helps you catch performance regressions early.
+• Configure Crash Protection alerts to notify you when SQL queries exceed defined thresholds.

 Best practices for SQL performance